-Women with anxious personality traits are in many cases affected of benzodiazepine addiction.
-They have the substance prescribed from their primary physician against panic attacks or something similar and carry out dose increases on their own, as they experience drug tolerance.
+Women with anxious personality traits are in many cases affected by benzodiazepine addiction.
+They have the substance prescribed by their primary physician against panic attacks or something similar and carry out dose increases on their own, as they experience drug tolerance.

-It were presumably Napoleon’s soldiers who brought hashish from the Arabic-Asiatic area to Europe at the beginning of the 19th century.
+It was presumably Napoleon’s soldiers who brought hashish from the Arabic-Asiatic area to Europe at the beginning of the 19th century.
 Cannabis has meanwhile become the most commonly used illegal drug.

 Dosage forms of cannabinoids

 The resin of the blossom is referred to as hashish or shit, which can be bought as clay brown or black lumps, whereas the dried blossoms and leaves of the female flowers of the Indian hemp are referred to as marijuana or weed.
 The consumption is carried out mostly by smoking.
 Some consumers also use vaporizers or process the drug in sweet dishes or teas.

 Effect of cannabinoids

 The symptoms of a cannabinoid intoxication include euphoria, relaxation, psychomotor slowdown, the flight of ideas, elongation of the time experience and concentration disorders.
 The intoxication abates after about 3–5 hours.
 Physical symptoms are reddening of the conjunctive, tachycardia, disturbances of the fine motor skills and, after long lasting consumption, bronchitis.